mentalfaculty/LLVS/README.md

 let fetchedString = String(data: value.data, encoding: .utf8)
 ```

-Even though it was not directly added in the second version, it remains in existence in descendent versions until it is explicitly removed.
+Even though it was not added to the store in the second version, it remains in existence in descendent versions until it is explicitly removed.

 ### Updating and Removing Values